ysxu/AzureMobile-Recipe/README.md

 ```bash
 npm install -g azuremobile-<recipename>
 ```
-To execute an installed recipe:
+To execute an installed recipe with user account downloaded and imported and an existing mobile service created, cd to project directory and run in command line:
 ```bash
 azure mobile recipe execute <servicename> <recipename>
 ```